 As science and medicine continue to evolve, there are a lot of therapy options available today that target joint and arthritis pain.
 However, there is no single treatment, management or prevention method for arthritis in dogs.
 To be able to manage arthritis and the pain that comes with it, you should:

-- Focus on weight control.
+Focus on weight control.
 Weight control greatly depends on what you feed your fur-baby and how often.
 Dogs who are fed in an unlimited manner (feeds whenever the dog wants to eat) are at risk for obesity.
 Ideally, you should give your dog two to three meals a day instead of providing food at all times.
-As a responsible pet parent, you should be very conscious of your fur-baby's feeding time and the quality of food he's eating.
+According to VCA Hospitals, the most recent scientific data reveals that moderate excess weight alone actually shortens a dog’s life expectancy by as much as two years.
+Being overweight and obese set the stage for increased risk of joint damage and subsequent osteoarthritis, leading to chronic pain.
+As a responsible pet parent, you should be very conscious of your fur-baby's feeding time and the quality of food they are eating.

-- Provide quality dog food.
-Preventing your fur-baby from becoming obese also depends on the type of food he's eating.
-Provide your dog with high-quality dog food composed of fiber, whole foods, protein, calories, minerals, etc that fits your fur-baby's age, activity level, and weight.
+Provide quality dog food.
+Preventing your fur-baby from becoming obese also depends on the type of food they are eating.
+Provide your dog with high-quality dog food composed of fiber, whole foods, protein, calories, minerals, etc. that fits your fur-baby's age, activity level, and weight.

-- Provide a comfortable environment.
-Give your pup well-padded bedding that will keep him dry, warm and away from the cold.
+Provide a comfortable environment.
+Give your pup well-padded bedding that will keep them dry, warm and away from the cold.
 It is not advisable for your dog to lay flat on bare ground or on the hard floor.
-You can opt to use Pet Parents® premium washable pee pads that are waterproof, leakproof, & equipped with StickyPaw™ backing.
-It grips the floor providing an anti-slip grip so your fur-baby can roll over anytime he wants.
+You can opt to use Pet Parents® Pawtect® Washable Pads that are waterproof, leakproof, & equipped with StickyPaw™ backing.
+It grips the floor providing an anti-slip grip so your fur-baby can roll over anytime they want.
+Also, make sure to it that your fur-baby is not laying down on any wet or cold surfaces as this will only worsen arthritis pain.

 Note: Joint supplements are not a cure for arthritis pain.
 They are only meant to supplement, help support joint health, and can only enhance the medical management of arthritis pain in dogs and are not meant to stand as a cure.
 These supplements work well with a healthy & balanced diet and exercise to help prevent hip and joint issues.